-- If following 3 conditions are completed, actual clock adjustment value could be different from target adjustment value that set by oscillator adjustment function. - 1.
+- 1) Oscillation adjustment does not affect the frequency of 32.768-kHz clock pulses output from the 32KOUT pin. - 2) If following 3 conditions are completed, actual clock adjustment value could be different from target adjustment value that set by oscillator adjustment function. - 1.
 Using oscillator adjustment function - 2.
-Access to R2033x at random, or synchronized with external clock that has no relation to R2033x, or synchronized with periodic interrupt in pulse mode. - 3.
-Access to R2033x more than 2 times per each second on average.
+Access to Rx5C348A/B at random, or synchronized with external clock that has no relation to Rx5C348A/B, or synchronized with periodic interrupt in pulse mode. - 3.
+Access to Rx5C348A/B more than 2 times per each second on average.
 For more details, please contact our company.